 How to Treat Leg Muscle Cramps

 Getting relief from a muscle spasm requires stretching the muscle.
 Someone else can help by pressing the bottom of your foot towards your shin.
 However, often the quickest way to relieve the pain is to simply stand up.
 Standing on the leg that’s cramping is a sure way to bring quick relief, although it might not entirely end the spasm.
-Warm packs and massage may help with the pain.
-And getting enough potassium and calcium can help prevent them from happening (1).
+Warm packs and massage may also help with the pain.
+And getting enough potassium and calcium may be able to help prevent them from happening (1).

 Why Do Varicose Veins Happen In Pregnancy?